• Skip to primary navigation

 Gluten-Free Tres Leches Cake (Dairy-Free Option)

-I've also included refined sugar-free and paleo-friendly versions.
+Soak it with coconut milk mixture for a delicious dairy-free option.
 Your guests will never, ever believe this light and tender cake is gluten-free and dairy-free!

 a gluten-free tres leches cake sits in a gray-blue graniteware pan topped with floofy whipped cream and juicy berries

-When it comes to gluten-free cake recipes, I've got you covered.
-Last year I shared the recipe for my favorite gluten-free sponge cake, a foolproof chiffon cake scented with vanilla that can be layered with berries and cream, or iced with frosting, or turned into GF tiramisu.
-It's been a big hit with you, dear readers, so today I'm sharing another variation made with the same base recipe: Gluten-Free Tres Leches Cake.
+When it comes to delicious gluten-free cake recipes, I've got you covered.
+Last year I shared the recipe for my favorite *floofy* gluten-free sponge cake, a foolproof chiffon cake scented with vanilla.

 a slice of gf tres leches cake shown from the side with gooey milk on the plate and jammy berries on top

-Throughout my four years as pastry chef at a Latin-American restaurant here in San Francisco, we always had tres leches cake on the menu.
-I would bake a large cake in a sheet pan and cut out individual rounds of cake using a plain biscuit cutter.
+Throughout my four years as pastry chef at a Latin-American restaurant in San Francisco, we always had tres leches cake on the menu.
+I would bake a large sponge cake in a sheet pan and cut out individual rounds of cake using a plain biscuit cutter.
 We would serve the individual cakes in shallow bowls topped with the milk mixture, whipped cream, and seasonal fresh fruit.

 a round coconut tres leches cake topped with mango chunks from my cookbook Alternative Baker